 1/2 cup chopped walnuts or pecans (optional)

 Preheat oven to 350 degrees.
 Mash up the bananas with beaters in a mixing bowl.
 Melt the butter and add.
 Then add egg, yogurt, and brown sugar to the mashed banana and mix.
-Next blend in the flour, soda, and salt into this batter then add walnuts and stir well.
+Next, blend in the flour, soda, and salt into this batter; add walnuts and stir well.
 Pour the mixture into a greased loaf pan and bake 60 minutes or until done.
 Remove from the pan when cool.
 Freezes well.

-My 97 year old mother often took a full pot roast dinner to people who were ill or grieving.
+My 97-year-old mother often took a full pot roast dinner to ill or grieving people.